mfthomps/Labtainers/docs/labdesigner.md

  * Create a "hello world" program, e.g., in python or compiled C.

- * From the MyStudentDocker window, run redo.py [labname]
+ * From the labtainer-student window, run redo.py [labname]

 You should see the new program in the container's home directory.
 If you run the program from the container, and then stop the container